songuke/dvo_slam/README.md

 This will make ROS able to find our newly built packages.

-Now we can navigate to src/dvo_benchmark/launch and execute
+Now we can navigate to example folder and execute

 ```
-roslaunch dvo_benchmark benchmark.launch dataset:=<RGBD dataset folder>
+roslaunch launch/benchmark.launch dataset:=<RGBD dataset folder>
 ```

+Dataset follows structures in RGBD SLAM by TUM.
+The only difference is the depth scale is reset 1000 (in benchmark_slam.cpp) instead of 5000.
+I found this to be more convenient as images from Kinect or Asus Xtion all follows this convention.

 ## Rviz